attilagyorffy/nomics.rb/README.md

 # Nomics

 [Nomics](https://p.nomics.com/about) is an API-first cryptoasset data company delivering professional-grade market data APIs to institutional crypto investors & exchanges.
-This gem provides Ruby bindings to its V1 API.
+This gem provides simple Ruby wrappers to the Nomics.

+*⚠️ Note: This gem is currencly a work-in-progress with limited functionality and its interface is subject to change.
+For this reason, it's curently using a 0.x version number.
+Versioning follows the [Semantic Versioning Specification (SemVer)](https://semver.org).*

 ## Installation